bhomer7/Cube-MtG/README.md

 Building Packs
 ===========================================
-You can build packs automatically with `./drafter.py` which will generate 5
+You can build packs automatically with `./packbuilder.py <def file> <num players> <packs per player>` which will generate the pools for you

-To build packs manually you
-* Deal 1 Random land
-* Deal 1 Random rare
-* Split the uncommons into allies, enemies, and other
-    - Deal 1 Random ally
-    - Deal 1 Random other
-    - Deal 1 Random from the uncommons remaining
-* Split the commons into White, Blue, Black, Red, Green, and other
-    - Deal 1 Random White
-    - Deal 1 Random Blue
-    - Deal 1 Random Black
-    - Deal 1 Random Red
-    - Deal 1 Random Green
-    - Deal 1 Random Other
-    - Deal 4 Random from the commons remaining